codecrafters-io/build-your-own-shell/stage_descriptions/navigation-01-ei0.md

 ### The `pwd` Builtin

-The [`pwd`](https://en.wikipedia.org/wiki/Pwd) builtin prints the current working directory. `pwd` stands for "print working directory."
+The [`pwd`](https://en.wikipedia.org/wiki/Pwd) (print working directory) builtin prints the full, absolute path of the current working directory to stdout.

-Every process (including your shell) has a current working directory, which is the directory it's "in" at any given moment.
-The `pwd` command displays the full absolute path of this directory.
+When your shell starts, its current working directory is typically the directory from which it was executed.
+Your `pwd` implementation needs to retrieve this information from the operating system and print it.

 For example:
 ```bash